slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### Literally Did the Grants

-- I fully designed the diagrams for those grants
+- I fully designed the main diagrams for the first grant
 - I came up with the ideas for the first grant
+- I designed many of the diagrams for the second grant
-- I came up with one of the ideas for the second
+- I came up with one of the ideas for the second grant
-- I wrote parts of both
+- I wrote parts of both grants

 The first was approved as the main funding while I was working there.